-Whilst we read the menu and tried to decide what we wanted, this was had as there was so many amazing sounding dishes, we were given some thai prawn crackers to nibble on.
-When I think of prawn crackers its the usual greasy white ones you get with a takeaway, however these were anything but!
+Whilst we read the menu and tried to decide what we wanted, this was had as there were so many amazing sounding dishes, we were given some Thai prawn crackers to nibble on.
+When I think of prawn crackers it’s the usual greasy white ones you get with a takeaway, however, these were anything but!
 These were light, crispy and not an ounce of oil in sight.
 They felt like a healthier and more delicious version of the prawn crackers I’m used to.

 After much deliberation we finally decided on our starters, Lee opted for the pork spare ribs covered in barbecue sauce and served with grilled pineapple, who can report back that they were delightful (his words) and I stole the bits of pineapple which were delicious.
 I opted for the steamed pork dumplings that were served beautifully with soy sauce and fried garlic.
 For a starter the portion size was perfect, although I could have easily eaten a barrel full as they were delicious, I would definitely recommend.